mattpolzin/OpenAPIKit/documentation/validation.md

 1. Using the various `validating()` helper methods on the `Validatior`.
 2. Creating values of the `Validation` type.

 The first approach can be more concise for most light-weight validations.
 The second approach is more verbose but it offers cleaner support for one validation producing more than one error and provides opportunities to compose validations together.
-In either case, the context of a validation is (a) the entire `OpenAPI.Document`, (b) the value being validated (we'll call this the "subject"), and (c) the coding path of the value being validated.
+In either case, the context of a validation is (a) the entire `OpenAPI.Document`, (b) the value being validated (we'll call this the "**subject**"), and (c) the coding path of the value being validated.

 #### `Validator.validating()`